leo-cabibihan/full-stack-open/part7/bloglist/README.md

 An appropriate mechanism for adding comments to a blog post would be an HTTP POST request to the api/blogs/:id/comments endpoint.

-7.18: comments, step2
+## ~~Task 7.18~~

-Extend your application so that users can add comments to blog posts from the frontend:
+Extend your application so that users can add comments to blog posts from the frontend

 7.19: Styles, step1
 Improve the appearance of your application by applying one of the methods shown in the course material.